2 MATERIAL ACCOUNTING POLICIES

 contractual terms of the Debt instrument give rise on specific dates to cash flows that are solely payments of principal and interest on principal amount outstanding.

-category are measured initially as well as at each reporting date at fair value.
-Fair value movements are recognized in the other comprehensive income (OCI), except for the recognition of interest income, impairment gains or losses and foreign exchange gains or losses which are recognized in statement of profit and loss.
-On derecognition of asset, cumulative gain or loss previously recognized in OCI is reclassified from the equity to statement of profit & loss.
+Debt instrument included within the FVTOCI category are measured initially as well as at each reporting date at fair value.
+Fair value movements are recognised in the other comprehensive income (OCI), except for the recognition of interest income, impairment gains or losses and foreign exchange gains or losses which are recognised in statement of profit and loss.
+On derecognition of asset, cumulative gain or loss previously recognised in OCI is reclassified from the equity to statement of profit & loss.
 Interest earned whilst holding FVTOCI financial asset is reported as interest income using the EIR method.

 Debt instruments at FVTPL

 FVTPL is a residual category for financial instruments.
-Any financial instrument, which does not meet the criteria for amortized cost or FVTOCI, is classified as at FVTPL.A gain or loss on a Debt instrument that is subsequently measured at FVTPL and is not a part of a hedging relationship is recognized in statement of profit or loss and presented net in the statement of profit and loss within other gains or losses in the period in which it arises.
+Any financial instrument, which does not meet the criteria for amortised cost or FVTOCI, is classified as at FVTPL.
+A gain or loss on a Debt instrument that is subsequently measured at FVTPL and is not a part of a hedging relationship is recognised in statement of profit or loss and presented net in the statement of profit and loss within other gains or losses in the period in which it arises.
 Interest income from these Debt instruments is included in other income.

 Equity investments of other entities

 All equity investments in scope of IND AS 109 are measured at fair value.
 For all other equity instruments, the Company may make an irrevocable election to present in other comprehensive income all subsequent changes in the fair value.
-The Company makes such election on an instrument-by-instrument basis.
+The Company makes such election on an instrument- by-instrument basis.
 The classification is made on initial recognition and is irrevocable.

-If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the OCI.
+If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognised in the OCI.
 There is no recycling of the amounts from OCI to profit and loss, even on sale of investment.
 However, the Company may transfer the cumulative gain or loss within equity.
-Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the Profit and loss.
+Equity instruments included within the

 Derecognition

-A financial asset (or, where applicable, a part of a financial asset or part of a Company of similar financial assets) is primarily derecognized (i.e. removed from the Company's statement of financial position) when:
+A financial asset (or, where applicable, a part of a financial asset or part of a Company of similar financial assets) is primarily derecognised (i.e. removed from the Company's statement of financial position) when:

 • The rights to receive cash flows from the asset have expired, or